feedhenry-raincatcher/raincatcher-core/examples/base/README.md

 RainCatcher code is written in [TypeScript](http://typescriptlang.org), uses [Mocha](https://mochajs.org/) for unit tests and [Istanbul](https://istanbul.js.org/) for test coverage checks.

-For an explanation of the expected internals of see the [main README](../../README.md#package-structure)
+For an explanation of the expected internals of each package, see the [main README](../../README.md#package-structure)

 ## Using this template